ashpatel15/Project-R/README.md

 To start the project

-$ Yarn ios OR yarn android
+$ yarn ios OR yarn android